What to Do If You Miss a Pill

 Can I take two pills at once if I missed one?

 Yes.
+If you missed one pill, take it as soon as you remember.
 If that means taking yesterday's pill and today's pill at the same time, that is fine.
 Do not take more than two pills in a single day.

 What if I miss a pill in the first week?

-Missing a pill in the first week of a combined pill pack is the highest risk time.
+Missing a pill in the first week of a combined pill pack is the highest risk time because the pill-free break has already lowered your hormone levels.
 You may need emergency contraception if you had unprotected sex.
 Use condoms for the next 7 days.

 Does vomiting count as a missed pill?

 It can.
-If you vomit within 2 hours of taking a combined pill, your body may not have absorbed the hormones.
-Take another pill and follow missed pill guidance.
+If you vomit within 2 hours of taking a combined pill, or within 3 to 4 hours for some pills like Qlaira, your body may not have absorbed the hormones.
+Take another pill and follow missed pill guidance if you cannot keep one down.

 What if I miss an inactive pill?

-Inactive pills do not contain hormones.
+Inactive pills (sometimes called placebo or dummy pills) do not contain hormones.
 Missing one does not affect your contraceptive protection.
+Throw away the missed inactive pill and take the next one at your usual time.

 Should I stop taking the pill if I miss one?

-No. Take the missed pill, continue the rest of the pack as normal, and use condoms if needed.
+No. Missing one or two pills does not mean you need to stop.
+Take the missed pill, continue the rest of the pack as normal, and use condoms if needed.
+If you are unsure, speak to your pharmacist before making any changes.

 Related guides